 If you were involved in a bicycle accident you should follow the same steps as car drivers.
 Contact the police to report the accident.
 Get information from the driver of the vehicle.
 The police will investigate the accident and take witness statements.
 It is extremely important to get medical attention immediately after an accident.
 Some injuries, particularly those to the head, might not seem serious at first but could worsen without medical attention.

 The negligent driver is responsible for your medical bills and for other damages.
 Medical expenses could be very costly, especially if you suffer a brain injury or if you require surgery and extensive recovery.
 You may be entitled to compensation for pain and suffering as well as lost wages and other expenses.
-Contact our legal team at The Bader Law Firm today for a free case review.
+Contact our legal team at Bader Scott Injury Lawyers today for a free case review.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.